 Education Endowment Foundation.
 (2020).
 Education Endowment Foundation.

-This guide is for learning support staff, SENCOs in IB schools, DP coordinators, and class teachers who supervise neurodivergent pupils through the Core.
+This guide is for learning support staff, SENCOs in IB schools, DP coordinators, and class teachers who supervise neurodivergent learners through the Core.
 The strategies here do not lower the intellectual bar.
 The IB Diploma is rigorous, and it should be.
-What they do is remove the hidden barriers that prevent some pupils from showing what they actually know and can do.
+What they do is remove the hidden barriers that prevent some learners from showing what they actually know and can do.

 Key Takeaways